 Upon beginning the program, students will be assigned an academic advisor.
-Students are required to meet regularly with their advisor in order to formulate a plan of study, review course options, register for class, and secure assistance with selecting a practicum/internship site.
+Students are required to meet regularly with their advisor in order to register for class, consult on personal and professional concerns, and plan for clinical experiences.

 Attendance Policy

 Class attendance is a critical requirement of the Clinical Mental Health Counseling program.
 Students who miss more than two classes in a course may receive a lower course grade or be asked to withdraw from the course.
 In determining course grade, the instructor will take into consideration work and learning experiences missed as a result of attendance.
 It is not the practice of graduate faculty in this program to create alternative assignments for students who have missed class.